KelvCodes/Job-Tracker/README.md

 ---

 ## 🌟 Features
-- ✅ **📌 Track Job Applications** – Keep all your job applications in one place.
+- ✅ **📌 Track Job Applications** – Keep all your job applications JUST in one place.
 - ✅ **📅 Status Updates** – Mark jobs as **applied, interviewed, or offered**.
 - ✅ **🔔 Smart Alerts** – Get reminders for follow-ups and deadlines.  .
 - ✅ **🎨 Sleek UI & Transitions** – A visually stunning and user-friendly design.